awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg-from-instance
 ```

-The following example response shows that the desired capacity of the group is 2, the group has 2 running instances, and the launch configuration is also named *my\-asg\-from\-instance*\.
+The following example response shows that the desired capacity of the group is 2, the group has 2 running instances, and the launch configuration is named *my\-asg\-from\-instance*\.

 ```
 {